embeddedartistry/athena-bootloader/README.md

 These libraries are meant to facilitate interacting with the Ariadne bootloader from Arduino applications.

-* [NewEEPROM](avr/libraries/NewEEPROM) is a patched EEPROM library that protect the memory space used by the Ariadne bootloader
+* [NetEEPROM](avr/libraries/NetEEPROM) is a patched EEPROM library that protect the memory space used by the Ariadne bootloader.
+This library also enables you to read/write the bootloader network settings.
 	- Use this library in place of the default EEPROM library to prevent settings from being overwritten
-* [NetEEPROM](avr/libraries/NetEEPROM) is a library that enables you to read/write the bootloader network settings
 * [EthernetReset](avr/libraries/EthernetReset) is a library that can be used to create an HTTP server in an application that enables you to:
 	- Remotely restart the Arduino application
 	- Restart into the bootloader in programming mode, which waits for the a binary over TFTP